wjl123wjl/wjl123wjl.github.io/_pages/about.md

 Reviewer
 ------------------
-IEEE Transactions on Information Forensics and Security (2024)
+IEEE Transactions on Information Forensics and Security (TIFS) [2024]

-ACM Transactions on Privacy and Security (2024)
+ACM Transactions on Privacy and Security [2024]

-Journal of Systems Architecture: Embedded Software (2024)
+Journal of Systems Architecture: Embedded Software [2024]

 External Reviewer
 ------------------